T

 landmark

-Perched on a cliff overlooking the Aegean Sea, this ancient temple dedicated to Poseidon offers breathtaking views.
-It's particularly stunning at sunset.
+Perched dramatically on a cliff overlooking the Aegean Sea, this ancient temple dedicated to the god of the sea offers breathtaking views and a sense of ancient maritime power.

 2. Midday